 🍍 Ingredients:

-- Pineapple – Use a can of crushed pineapple.
-Don’t drain the juice, as this is used in the cake batter for added flavor.
+- Pineapple – Use a can of pineapple or a can of crushed pineapple.
+Don’t drain the juice, as this is used in the cake batter for added pineapple flavor.
+Crushed pineapple mixes best.
+If you must use larger chunks of canned pineapple, break them down in the food processor or by chopping finely.

 - Garnish – Pineapple chunks or wedges.

-- I’ve used a 9×13 baking dish for this pineapple angel food cake, but you could use a traditional angel food cake pan instead.
+- I’ve used a 9×13 baking dish for this pineapple angel food cake, but you could use a traditional angel food cake pan instead or even a bundt pan.

 - Swap the crushed pineapple for a can of diced peaches to make a peach angel food cake!